Self-Supervised Learning Based on Transformed Image Reconstruction for Equivariance-Coherent Feature Representation: Experimental Results

 Following \cite{wang2024equivariant}, we design synthetic tasks to evaluate the equivariant representations learned during pretraining, see Figure~\ref{fig:sythetic_tasks}.
 These regression-based tasks assess the transformation parameters between original and transformed views.
 Following the evaluation metrics used in SIE \cite{garrido2023sie}, we formulate transformation parameters prediction as a regression problem.
-To quantify alignment between predicted and true values, we use the coefficient of determination ($R^2$)

-where $RSS$ is the sum of squared residuals, and $TSS$ is the total sum of squares.
+To quantify alignment between predicted and true values, we use the coefficient of determination ($R^2 = 1 - \frac{RSS}{TSS}$), where $RSS$ is the sum of squared residuals, and $TSS$ is the total sum of squares.
 A higher $R^2$ value indicates more accurate transformation predictions.

-\subsubsection{Comparison with other SIE-based methods}
+\subsubsection{Comparison with Other SIE-Based Methods}

-For this experiment, we use ViT-S/16 for all methods.
-Our method (Ours) uses the SIE-configuration and the SIE invariant loss for $L_\text{SSL}$.
-We compare with SIE \cite{garrido2023sie} and a closely related cross-attention-based reconstruction method \cite{wang2024equivariant}, see Table \ref{tab:r2_comparison}.
+Here, we use ViT-S/16 for all tests.
+Our approach adopts the SIE configuration and leverages VICReg~\cite{bardes2022vicreg} as $L_\text{SSL}$, consistent with SIE~\cite{garrido2023sie}.
+We compare with SIE and a closely related cross-attention-based reconstruction method \cite{wang2024equivariant}, see Table \ref{tab:r2_comparison}.
 For SIE, the performance with single augmentations and prior knowledge is the best among the baseline methods, but for color jitter estimation, where all variants perform well.
-However, it generalizes poorly to other transformation evaluations (best mean 0.610).
-While cross-attention reconstruction \cite{wang2024equivariant} leads to much more balanced results (mean 0.878), its performance does not surpass SIE with single augmentations, but for color.
+However, it generalizes poorly to other transformation evaluations (best mean $R^2 = 0.610$).
+Cross-attention reconstruction \cite{wang2024equivariant} leads to much more balanced results (mean $R^2 = 0.878$).
 For our method, we tested different combinations of augmentation and intermediate transformation.
-All of them show a strong average performance increase (mean from 0.954 to 0.971 compared to 0.878 for the cross attention method \cite{wang2024equivariant}).
-The best ones, i.e.\ Ours(SIE, all, rot) and Ours(SIE, all, trans), even outperform all competitors on all tasks individually.
+All of them show a strong average performance increase (mean $R^2$ from 0.954 to 0.971).

+The best ones, i.e.\ Ours(VICReg, all, rot) and Ours(VICReg, all, trans), outperform all competitors on all tasks individually, demonstrating the most versatile equivariant representations.